oleiade/reflections/README.md

 The purpose of reflections package is to make developers life easier when it comes to introspect structures at runtime.
 It's API is freely inspired from python language (getattr, setattr, hasattr...) and provides a simplified access to structure fields and tags.

+*Reflections is an open source library under the MIT license.
+Any hackers are welcome to supply ideas, features requests, patches, pull requests and so on: see [Contribute]()*

+#### Documentation

+Documentation is available at http://godoc.org/github.com/oleiade/reflections

 ## Installation